PHLAK/valheim-compose/README.md

 (specifically the [Arguments](https://containrrr.dev/watchtower/arguments/) page) for more information on the available envionment variables and what they do.

-To manually fetch updated images and update the running containers run
+To fetch updated images and update the running containers run

+    make update

+or manually

     docker-compose pull && docker-compose up -d